Where will we go with Personalized Knowledge Graphs?

 The abstract tells us:

 Knowledge graphs, organizing structured information about entities, and their attributes and relationships, are ubiquitous today.
 Entities, in this context, are usually taken to be anyone or anything considered to be globally important.
-This, however, rules out many entities people interact with on a daily basis.
+This, however, rules out many entities people interact with daily.

 In this position paper, we present the concept of personal knowledge graphs: resources of structured information about entities personally related to its user, including the ones that might not be globally important.
 We discuss key aspects that separate them for general knowledge graphs, identify the main challenges involved in constructing and using them, and define our search agenda.